drone-runners/drone-runner-aws/README.md

 If the logs say the runner has been registered successfully, you should be able to see the runner in the delegates screen on Harness.

-+ Create a pipeline and execute it.
-Since this is in beta at the moment, a UI does not exist on Harness for it.
-To be able to leverage this runner, remove the infrastructure part in the pipeline and add a field `runsOn: <pool-name>` at the same level as `execution:` (directly under `spec`)
++ Create a pipeline and execute it

 + You should see logs in the runner corresponding to the created tasks.